Skip to content

 In certain circumstances, deposition testimonies are admissible in courts under Rule 32(a)(3) of the Federal Rules of Civil Procedure.
 For those of you who aren’t familiar with the rule, here is the Cliff Notes version:

-Court proceedings often occur over many months through depositions and hearings.
+Court proceedings often span several months, involving depositions and hearings.
 Recording every legal encounter offers tremendous benefits, and here’s a crucial example: A witness’s testimony may be found to be materially inconsistent with prior statements made under oath during a deposition.

 In that case, the opposing counsel can use deposition transcripts as evidence to impeach the witness’s credibility.
 However, it is important to ensure the integrity of the transcripts, as altered transcripts can lead to a miscarriage of justice.

-Statements made by a party during a deposition may be deemed admissible in court as an exception to the hearsay rule, falling under the “party admissions.”
-When an individual party to the case provides testimony under oath during a deposition, such statements will be considered to carry substantial evidentiary weight.
-They may be introduced as evidence in the matter.
+Under the “party admissions,” statements made by a party during a deposition may be deemed admissible in court as an exception to the hearsay rule.
+A statement may be used as evidence when an individual party provides testimony under oath during a deposition.

-The underlying rationale for this exception is that a party is unlikely to make statements contrary to their interests unless they hold a good faith belief in the accuracy of those statements.
-As a result, the opposing party will retain the right to present the deposition transcript to impeach the party’s credibility or establish certain facts material to the case.
+The exception is due to a party being unlikely to make statements contrary to their interests.
+As a result, the opposing party will retain the right to present the deposition transcript to impeach the party’s credibility.

-While deposition transcripts may be admissible in legal proceedings, their introduction into evidence is subject to various potential objections that could render them inadmissible, including, but not limited to, the ones below.
+While deposition transcripts may be admissible in legal proceedings, their introduction into evidence is prone to objections for the reasons outlined below:

 When a party moves to admit deposition testimony as evidence, the court will assess its relevance to the case at the bar.
 Testimony irrelevant to the disputed issues or lacking a nexus to the claims asserted may be excluded under the Federal Rules of Evidence, which mandate that admissible evidence must tend to make a fact more or less probable and be of consequence in determining the action.